Campbeltown Lifeboat Station: Notable service

-The ss Gracehill ran aground on Sanda Island in fog on the night of 8 March 1957 so the lifeboat was launched.
-Visibility was less than 50 yd but two fishing boats were able to help the lifeboat navigate as they could see it on their radar and give them instructions by radio.
-The 10 crew of the Gracehill had taken to the ships boats by the time the lifeboat reached the scene, and were sheltering behind the wreck.
-They were taken aboard the lifeboat which then made its way slowly back to port through the fog, arriving nearly 7 hours it had set out.
-The 'Thanks of the Institution inscribed on vellum' was given to Duncan Newlands, the coxswain who had won two bronze awards during the war.

-The 'Thanks of the Institution inscribed on vellum' was presented to Coxswain/Mechanic Alexander Gilchrist for rescuing a crew of three from the John Hannah VC in a Force 6 on 30 September 1988.
-The same award was made to Coxswain Jim McPhee for leading the rescue of the single person who was trapped on the Gille Brighde when it capsized on 29 March 1995.
-A 'Framed letter of thanks signed by the Chairman of the Institution' was given to Acting Coxswain John D Stewart for his leadership when the lifeboat went to aid the yacht Ra that was lost in thick fog on 6 July 1991.
+The 'Thanks of the Institution inscribed on Vellum' was also accorded to Coxswain/Mechanic Alexander Gilchrist, for rescuing a crew of three from the John Hannah VC in a Force 6 gale on 30 September 1988.
+The same award was made to Coxswain Jim McPhee, for leading the rescue of the single person, trapped on the Gille Brighde after it capsized on 29 March 1995.
+A 'Framed Letter of Thanks signed by the Chairman of the Institution' was given to Acting Coxswain John D. Stewart for his leadership, when the lifeboat went to aid the yacht Ra, lost in thick fog on 6 July 1991.